Tag: #EcoTourism

 The Mythological and Historical Significance

 Wilpattu’s history extends beyond its reputation as a wildlife haven; it has deep cultural and historical significance.
 Ancient Sri Lankan folklore links Wilpattu to the story of Prince Vijaya, the first recorded ruler of Sri Lanka.
-According to legend, he landed on the island around 543 BCE in an area near present-day Wilpattu, where he met Princess Kuveni, a native queen of the Yakkha tribe.
+According to legend, he landed on the island around 543 BCE near present-day Wilpattu.
+There, he met Princess Kuveni, a native queen of the Yakkha tribe.
 This tale marks the beginning of Sri Lankan civilization and adds a mystical aura to Wilpattu’s ancient landscape.

 Wilpattu as a Protected Wildlife Sanctuary

 Declared a national park in 1938, Wilpattu was a thriving refuge for diverse wildlife.
 However, the Sri Lankan Civil War (1983–2009) led to its closure for nearly two decades.
 During this time, the park suffered significant losses due to poaching and deforestation.
-After the war, restoration efforts were initiated, and Wilpattu reopened to the public in 2010, once again welcoming nature lovers and researchers.
+After the war, restoration efforts began.
+Wilpattu reopened to the public in 2010.
+It once again welcomed nature lovers and researchers.

 Wilpattu National Park Today: A Haven for Wildlife